leeandher/dotfiles/apps/README.md

 # Apps

 This directory contains a list of applications that follow me no matter what type of computer I'm on.
+For OS Specific software view the other files in this directory.

 ## Code